EliasLMann/CS3330-F21/backend/routes.md

 - [x] 1 PUT restaurant sponsored for restaurant (user story for creating a ad with paywall - modified) - Ariyan and Eli
 - [x] 1 GET sponsored restaurants - Ariyan and Eli
 - [x] 2 PUT menuItem featured - melanie
-- [x] 2 GET featured dishes for a given restaurant
+- [x] 2 GET featured dishes for a given restaurant - melanie
-- [x] 3 PUT isSponsored for a review by reviewID
+- [x] 3 PUT isSponsored for a review by reviewID - melanie
-- [x] 3 GET isSponsored reviews pertaining to a given restaurant
+- [x] 3 GET isSponsored reviews pertaining to a given restaurant - melanie, Eli

 # Epic 9